Taguayabón: Transport

 Taguayabón is crossed in the middle by the state highway "Circuito Norte" (CN) and counts a railway station on the line Santa Clara-Camajuaní-Remedios-Caibarién.
 Nearest airport, the "Abel Santamaría" of Santa Clara (IATA: SNU), is 30 km west.

 Economy

-According at the DMPF of Camajuani, Taguayabón is a settlement linked to sources of employment or economic development.
+According at the DMPF (Departamento de control de la Dirección Municipal de Planificación Física or Management Control Department Municipal Physical Planning in English) of Camajuani, Taguayabón is a settlement linked to sources of employment or economic development.

 The Provincial Tobacco Company La Estrella has territory in La Quinta, Camajuani, Aguada de Moya, San Antonio de las Vueltas, and Taguayabón.

 In order to make charcoal in Camajuani you need to live in Luis Arcos Bergnes or Taguayabón.

+Taguayabón gets most of its products from CPA "13 de Marzo", which is located in the ward.

 Education

 There are a few schools in the ward of Taguayabón, these include: